Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Numerical simulations

-To better understand the effects of the multimode nonlinear Lindblad in and of themselves, we also simulate the system in the absence of linear loss.
-This model can be obtained by a reparametrization of \eqref{eq:num-model}: we resubstitute $\eta$ and $r$ and cancel out $\kappa$ in favor of parameterizing time in $1/\Lambda_1^2$.
+To better understand the effects of the multimode nonlinearities in and of themselves, we also study the system in the absence of linear loss.
+This model can be obtained by a reparametrization of \eqref{eq:num-model}: We resubstitute $\eta$ and $r$ and cancel out $\kappa$ in favor of parametrizing time in $1/\Lambda_1^2$.
 More specifically, we use the model

 where we define a new pump parameter $p \coloneqq 2\mathcal{A}/\Lambda_1$.